Neighbourhoods in Brussels: Karreveld

 Located in the north of the upper part of Molenbeek, Karreveld Park and its surrounding district are named after the former domain of Karreveld Castle, which now covers 3 ha.
 The name Karreveld derives from the Old Dutch Karreelvelt, meaning "field of brick earth", referring to the local brickmaking activity that continued into the early 20th century.
 In 1912, Karreveld became one of the sites associated with the early development of Belgian cinema.
-At the request of Charles Pathé (Pathé Cinémas), the director Alfred Machin established the country's first film studio there.
-Today, it is a mostly residential neighbourhood between the Avenue de la Liberté/Vrijheidslaan, the Chaussée de Gand/Gentsesteenweg and the railroad.
+At the request of Charles Pathé (Pathé Cinémas), the French director Alfred Machin established the country's first film studio there.
+Today, it is a mostly residential neighbourhood between the Avenue de la Liberté/Vrijheidslaan, the Chaussée de Gand and the railroad.